FACULTY OF ARTS & SOCIAL SCIENCES

 For information on stylistics, you can visit the home pages of the Poetics and Linguistics Association, and the Société de stylistique anglaise.
 There are also some basic electronic reference books available on the net, such as Merriam-Webster Dictionary and Roget's Thesaurus amongst several others.
 For copyright reasons, the Oxford English Dictionary is not freely available on the net, but the electronic version is available in the NUS Library.
 For dictionaries of linguistics available on the Web, you may want to take a look at the extensive Lexicon of Linguistics from the University of Utrecht, or the Summer Institute of Linguistics' Glossary of Linguistic Terms.

 Suggested Literary Texts for Stylistic Analysis:

 Numerous extracts from literary texts will be given during the course of the semester.
 One of the following works may be used for one of the essays:

 A. Joyce, James.
 The Dubliners.
 Ed. by Terence Brown.
 Harmondsworth: Penguin, 1992.

 Dubliners is also available on cyberspace.

 Click here for the electronic version of the book.
 You can make use of this version to download any of the stories, conduct word searches (if you download the ASCII version) etc. But for some of you, it may not be a substitute for the hard copy version suggested above.
 At any rate, the Penguin edition has an Introduction and annotations written by Terence Brown.
-However, great strides have been made in the Internet guides to the book (see the instructions for the first essay assignment).
+However, great strides have been made in the Internet guides to the book.

 The following is an alternative possibility:B. Mark Twain.
 Huckleberry Finn.
 (Most unabridged editions of this novel, including reliable electronic versions, should be acceptable).

 Further readings will be given when they are needed during the course of the semester.